Kitura/Kitura/.github/ISSUE_TEMPLATE.md

 **When submitting a new issue, please include the following information:**

 - [ ] Short but descriptive title.

 - [ ] Steps on reproducing the behaviour.

 - [ ] The behaviour you expected.

 - [ ] The behaviour you experienced.

+- [ ] Additional context or information, if it's relevant, especially if the issue is isolated to certain environments or scenarios.

 - [ ] Xcode and Swift version you are using.

 - [ ] Platform your targeting (Linux, MacOS, iOS).

 - [ ] Submit 🎉

-**If your requesting a new feature, please follow these guidelines:**
+**If you're requesting a new feature, please follow these guidelines:**

 - [ ] Short but descriptive title.

 - [ ] Describe the problem your trying to solve.

 - [ ] A suggested solution, if you have one.

 - [ ] Submit 🎉